Harvick wins at Darlington as NASCAR returns to tracks

 No further details were immediately available.

-The police department did not immediately respond Sunday to a request for comment from the The Associated Press.
+The police department did not immediately respond Sunday to a request for comment from The Associated Press.
 Contact information for Crawford could not be immediately found.

 Baker, Dunbar released after posting bond